cod1ng-studio/TRC20/README.md

 Returns the name of the token - e.g. "MyToken".

-OPTIONAL - This method can be used to improve usability, but interfaces and other contracts MUST NOT expect these values to be present.

 `slice get_name()`

 ### get_symbol

 Returns the symbol of the token.
 E.g. “HIX”.

-OPTIONAL - This method can be used to improve usability, but interfaces and other contracts MUST NOT expect these values to be present.

 `slice get_symbol()`

 ### get_decimals

 Returns the number of decimals the token uses - e.g. 8, means to divide the token amount by 100000000 to get its user representation.

-OPTIONAL - This method can be used to improve usability, but interfaces and other contracts MUST NOT expect these values to be present.

 `int get_decimals()`